-We made good progress on implementing the ISO 50001 energy management system, which promotes the more efficient use of energy in our operations.
-ISO 50001 has been implemented at 25 (8) Electrolux sites to date, and several more are in the process of certification.
-These include sites in Brazil, Chile, Argentina, Australia, Germany, Italy, Hungary, Thailand, China, Australia and Sweden.
+We have made good progress on implementing the ISO 50001 energy management system, which promotes the more efficient use of energy in our operations.
+ISO 50001 had been implemented at 58% of Electrolux sites around the world at the end of 2019, and the remaining sites are in the process of certification.

-In 2018, we increased the number of our sites that generate a proportion of their own electricity through photovoltaic solar systems.
-By the end of 2018, Electrolux has its own solar systems at 9 sites in Italy, Thailand, Australia and Mexico.
+In 2019, we increased the number of sites that generate a proportion of their own electricity through solar photovoltaic systems.
+By the end of 2019, Electrolux has its own solar photovoltaic systems at 10 sites in Italy, Thailand, Australia, Mexico, China and Sweden.

-In 2018, 24 Electrolux manufacturing sites and several offices in Europe and North America procured 100% of their electricity from renewable energy sources, which contributed toward our 50% renewable energy target by 2020.
-By the end of 2018, 30% of our total energy purchased was from renewable sources.
-The shift to renewable energy, together with energy efficiency, has contributed toward an absolute reduction of our CO2 emissions by 47% and CO2 emissions per unit by 47% since 2015.
+In 2019, 26 of our manufacturing sites and several offices in Europe, North America and Brazil procured 100% of their electricity from renewable energy sources, which contributed toward our 50% renewable energy target by 2020.
+By the end of 2019, over 45% of our total energy purchased was from renewable sources.
+The shift to renewable energy, together with energy efficiency, has contributed toward an absolute reduction of our CO2 emissions by 65% and CO2 emissions per unit by 60% since 2015.

 Zero Landfill program

-The global Electrolux Zero Waste to Landfill program has been further developed and expanded since January 2018 to all our factories around the world.
-The aim of the program is to reduce our environmental footprint, find opportunities for material reuse and recycling and at the same time decrease the amount of waste sent to landfill and/or incinerated without energy recovery.
+The global Electrolux Zero Waste to Landfill program has been further developed and expanded to all our factories around the world.
+The aim of the program is to reduce our environmental footprint, find opportunities for material reuse and recycling, and at the same time decrease the amount of waste sent to landfill and/or incinerated without energy recovery.

-Total direct1) and indirect CO2 gas emissions by weight. (metric kton)
+Total direct1) and indirect CO2 gas emissions by weight. (metric tons)

 Greenhouse gas (GHG) emissions1) intensity